-Today we see pontoon boats with as much as 900 horsepower strapped to the stern and top speeds in the 60s.
+Today we see some of the best pontoon boats on the water with as much as 900 horsepower strapped to the stern and top speeds in the 60s.
 Many also have interiors that look and feel as nice as the inside of a fine luxury automobile.
 They can carve a turn, too, with performance pontoon “tube” packages that allow them to corner as well as many conventional fiberglass-hulled boats.

 But what if you’ve never considered a pontoon boat?
 What if pontoon tube design makes as much sense to you as, say, rocket science?
 Or what if you’re not sure if a pontoon boat is right for you?
 Well, our aim here is to give you enough of a foundation in pontoon boat basics that you can wisely research, choose, and then find the right pontoon boat for you—or maybe decide if a different type of boat is a better bet for your style of boating.

-Read our complete guide to Pontoon Boats where we’ll discuss the ins and outs of this fun, relaxing, yet exciting class of boats.
+Read on and we’ll discuss the ins and outs of this fun, relaxing, yet exciting class of boats.

 The best place to start is with what a pontoon boat actually is.
 Generally speaking, it’s any sort of boat with a large, flat deck that’s mounted atop two or more metal tubes called pontoons.
 Boats with three pontoons are sometimes called “tri-toons.”
 These pontoons—or “tubes” for short—contain a lot of reserve buoyancy and allow designers to create massive deck plans fitted with all sorts of accommodations, such as expansive lounge areas, stand-up bars, and sun pads.
 Better tube design has also allowed builders to put ever-increasing amounts of horsepower on the stern.